remiBoudreau/HAL9000/README.md

 ### HAL9000 Jr.
 Hello, human.

 My name is Meg.
 Sometimes.
 Sometimes though, I'm Sarah.
 Here is my code.
-To have me (automatically) utter a response through your browser, simply press enter after writing in the textbox.
-(Seriously though, I haven't heard it tell me any boy names when referring to her?self)
+To have me (automatically) utter a response through your browser, simply press enter after writing in the textbox. <sub><sup>(Seriously though, I haven't heard it tell me any boy names when referring to her?self)<sub><sup>

 [Demo](http://34.130.94.99/)